erkkah/tiny-graphql-koa/README.md

 # graphql-server-koa

-A tiny GraphQL server middleware for Koa, built on the great [graphql-api-koa](https://github.com/jaydenseric/graphql-api-koa) middleware.
+A tiny GraphQL-serving middleware for Koa, built on the great [graphql-api-koa](https://github.com/jaydenseric/graphql-api-koa) middleware.

 Reduces the steps to get up and running, and provides plugin support to extend the GraphQL server functionality.